 Welcome to Dramatic Portraiture with photographer, Chris Knight.
-In this series, follow Chris in creating mood, emotion, and story to create dynamically dramatic portrait images.
+In this series, follow Chris in creating mood, emotion, and story to create dynamically dramatic portraits.
 Learn the foundational pillars of dramatic portraiture, with in depth, industry leading techniques in gear, process, and practical in studio approach.
 Dissect the tools, settings, and creative perspective to build your own approach.
-Understand the tools, techniques, and behavior of light.
+Understand the tools, techniques, and behavior of portrait photography lighting.
 Learn how to form, manipulate and control light to build dramatic, professional images that completely stand out from the crowd.

 How We See (2:33)

 In this first step, begin your journey with the central core of image creation - light.
 Explore the value of understanding luminance, color and contrast.
 Identify the characteristics of what direct and compel our focus and attention in the images we create.

 Qualities of Light (14:05)

 Continue to develop a study in light.
 Go on set with photographer, Chris Knight, as he discusses and practically displays the language of light.
 Learn the value of using a light meter (in this case a Sekonic 358).
 Define and explore practical examples of hard and soft portrait photography lighting in a studio environment.
 Examine specularity, contrast, and shadows with a consistent subject and one light setup.
 Practice and examine examples using hard light, soft light, hot spot, falloff, and feathering.

 Modifications of Light (24:46)